BrunoMollo/super/README.md

 ## Developing

-Requirements:
+Requirements to run this:

 - git
 - node
 - pnpm
 - docker

-Once you've cloned a project and installed dependencies with `pnpm install` ,
+Once you've cloned a project and installed dependencies with `pnpm install`

 Copy the environment variable file